dxoverdy/Alpha2MQTT/README.md

 ## Read All Handled Registers
 Finally, an option similar to state, however is done on a request/response basis, is to request batches of handled registers in Alpha2MQTT.
 This is intensive and so is only recommended to be pulled when absolutely necessary.
-Due to WiFi limitations as previously explained, it is recommended you pull in batches of 70.
+Due to memory limitations as previously explained, it is recommended you pull in batches of 70.

 Publish MQTT messages to:
 ```